-One of the top things to do after forming your LLC and applying for your EIN is to open an LLC business bank account.
-A business bank account allows you to keep track of business expenses, simplify tax reporting, deposit payments under your company name, and to set up credit card payment acceptance.
+One of the most important things to do after forming your LLC is to open a business bank account.
+Your business bank account allows you to keep track of business expenses, simplify tax reporting, deposit payments under your company name, and to set up credit card payment acceptance.

 While it’s not technically necessary, it is highly recommended that you do maintain a separate bank account for your business.
 Follow our steps below to set up your business bank account.

 3 Steps to Set Up Your Business Bank Account

 1. Choose a Bank That Fits Your Business Needs